 Example 4: Rent prepaid for a quarter

-In January, I pay £6000 in cash to the landlord, so my bank (asset) account is credited £6000.
+In January, they pay £6,000 in cash to the landlord, so the bank (asset) account is credited £6,000.

-The £2000 credit each month to the Prepayment account is balanced by the £2000 debit to the rent expense account:
+The £2,000 credit each month to the prepayment account is balanced by the £2,000 debit to the rent expense account:

 Common mistakes when using T-accounts